-All methods of nondestructive testing (NDT) at some point fall back on the most basic of inspection techniques, visual testing (VT).
-Whether performing a liquid penetrant test, magnetic particle test, reviewing radiographs of welds, observing an ultrasonic instrument’s scope, or evaluating eddy current signals, visual examination at some point comes into play in all methods of nondestructive testing.
-It is important to have your visual testing performed by a certified technician, as while visual testing may seem simple it is important to have proper training.
+All methods of nondestructive testing (NDT) at some point fall back on the most basic of inspection techniques — visual testing (VT).
+Whether performing a liquid penetrant test, magnetic particle test, reviewing radiographs of welds, observing an ultrasonic instrument’s scope, or evaluating eddy current signals, visual examination eventually comes into play in all methods of nondestructive testing.
+Although visual testing may seem simple, it is important to have your visual testing performed by a certified technician who has proper training.

-Some of the issues that visual testing can be used to detect include cracks on the surface, poorly aligned or missing parts, defects in welds, corrosion, and more defects that are readily visible.
+Some of the issues that visual testing can be used to detect include cracks on the surface of materials, poorly aligned or missing parts, defects in welds, corrosion, and more flaws that are readily visible.

 Some of the advantages of visual testing are that it often doesn’t require any specialized equipment, just a trained technician.
 Visual testing is great for identifying large issues.
 However, visual testing has many limitations; it cannot identify defects that are not visible to the human eye or issues underneath the surface.
 Visual testing pairs well with other types of nondestructive testing.